Cabot, AR

 715 people

-As of 2023, 2.46% of Cabot, AR residents (658 people) were born outside of the United States, which is lower than the national average of 13.8%.
+As of 2023, 2.46% of Cabot, AR residents (658 people) were born outside of the United States, which is approximately the same as the national average of 13.8%.
 In 2022, the percentage of foreign-born citizens in Cabot, AR was 2.69%, meaning that the rate has been decreasing.

 The following chart shows the percentage of foreign-born residents in Cabot, AR compared to that of it's neighboring and parent geographies.